fin-hypergrid/finbars/README.md

 Your styles should specify the size, color, and opacity of the scrollbar and its thumb.

-NOTE: The only CSS style that is required is `position: absolute` which is set by the constructor, overriding any value from your selectors.
+NOTE: The only CSS style that is required is `position: absolute` which is set by the constructor, overriding any value from your stylesheets.
 You can also specify the initial position of the thumb (typically at `top: 0` for vertical scrollbars and `left: 0` for horizontal scrollbars).

 CAUTION: Be sure your existing CSS selectors do not resolve to the scrollbar's element, which consists of a `<div>...</div>` with a single nested `<div>...</div>` for the thumb.